 Knowing who to hold responsible for your injuries is complex enough in a typical truck accident.
 Without a driver, it may seem impossible.
 You can’t be expected to navigate such a difficult process when you are trying to recover from your injuries.
 However, filing a claim is necessary to receive the compensation you deserve following the accident.
 That is why you need to speak with an experienced attorney.

 When companies begin testing new technologies, they should take proper precautions and the time they need to make sure they are not putting lives at risk.
 Sadly, most companies care more about their profits than they do about the lives of others.
 This means they will push for their new technology, such as self-driving trucks, to be used far before it is ready.
-We at Breyer Law Offices, P.C., find this despicable, which is why we are so dedicated to helping victims of self-driving trucks get the justice they deserve.
+We at The Husband & Wife Law Team, find this despicable, which is why we are so dedicated to helping victims of self-driving trucks get the justice they deserve.
 If you want to talk with one of our Phoenix truck accident attorneys, call us at (602) 457-6222 today.